A rough guide to what life was like for our ancestors

 Survival today consists of working a job and going to the supermarket whenever you want food.
-You can even have everything delivered right to your home, from furniture to cars, all you have to do it go online or pick up the phone.
+You can even have everything delivered right to your home, from furniture to cars, all you have to do is go online or pick up the phone.
+Most people today know nothing of the hardships our ancestors had to endure just to stay alive, and in an age where world trade, electricity, and medicine don’t exist, simply staying fed would be a constant battle.

 Middle Paleolithic – 200,000 – 50,000 BC

-Making an entrance into the game of life some were around the middle of the period, people would have still been very animal like at this point, using only the most basic wooden and stone tools and living hunter-gatherer lifestyles.
+Making an entrance into the game of life some were around the middle of the period, people would have still been very animal-like at this point, using only the most basic wooden and stone tools and living hunter-gatherer lifestyles.

-Home would consist of animal skins draped over sticks, as this age was still way to early for the invention of mortar or thatching.
+Home would consist of animal skins draped over sticks, as this age was still way too early for the invention of mortar or thatching.
 Surviving here would be mostly a case of luck, as hunting such big and dangerous animals just to survive combined with the complete lack of medicine made it a very risky way to live.

-There were no farmed crops at this stage, but since the populations would have been so small, and a 4 ton woolly rhino provided a huge amount of meat it would have been much easier to find food than most people would think, the trick is managing to kill it with a stone spear.
+There were no farmed crops at this stage, but since the populations would have been so small, and a 4-ton woolly rhino provided a huge amount of meat it would have been much easier to find food than most people would think, the trick is managing to kill it with a stone spear.

-The other threat people would have to deal with non stop would be that the middle Paleolithic period was when the ice age was still very much in effect.
+The other threat people would have to deal with non-stop would be that the middle Paleolithic period was when the ice age was still very much in effect.
 The only bonus this would provide is that fresh water would be everywhere, but since they hadn’t even discovered pottery yet this wouldn’t do them much good.
 Hunting huge animals in freezing temperatures while trying not to get sick living in a hut made from sticks and pre-historic elephant skin, and all the while only eating a handful of different foods.
 It goes without saying that we were pretty lucky to be born in our current age.

 Upper Paleolithic – 50,000 – 10,000 BC